cockroachdb/docs/src/current/v22.1/online-schema-changes.md

 ## Declarative schema changer

-{% include_cached new-in.html version="v22.1" %} CockroachDB only guarantees atomicity for schema changes within single statement transactions, either implicit transactions or in an explicit transaction with a single schema change statement.
+{% include new-in.md version="v22.1" %} CockroachDB only guarantees atomicity for schema changes within single statement transactions, either implicit transactions or in an explicit transaction with a single schema change statement.
 The declarative schema changer is the next iteration of how schema changes will be performed in CockroachDB.
 By planning schema change operations in a more principled manner, the declarative schema changer will ultimately make transactional schema changes possible.
 You can identify jobs that are using the declarative schema changer by running [`SHOW JOBS`](show-jobs.html) and finding jobs with a `job_type` of `NEW SCHEMA CHANGE`.

 The following statements use the declarative schema changer by default: